 Take a look at these money saving tips for college students to see what you need to do to reduce your college expenses.

 College has never been more expensive than it is now, meaning it’s as important as ever to look at money saving tips for college students.
-From 2006 to 2016 the price of college tuition increased 63 percent, according to the Bureau of Labor Statistics.
-Textbooks during that period went up in price 88 percent and housing rose 51 percent.
+From 1988 to 2018 the price of college tuition increased 213% at public universities.

 While students can’t haggle with the campus cashier’s office for a bargain on tuition, they can opt for cheaper housing options.
-The average price of on-campus room and board for a public and private four-year college is $10,440 as of 2016-17, according to the College Board.
-How can you get a bargain your housing situation?
+The average price of on-campus room and board for a public four-year college is $101,510, according to the College Board.
+How can you get a bargain on your housing situation?
 Explore your options and be honest about what you can afford.
 Your financial aid office can assist you in creating a student budget to see how much aid you need.
 The bad news is that colleges sometimes don’t give out enough financial aid to pay for room and board, so you must find cheaper options.

 Dorm life is a seminal college experience, but you don’t need a private bathroom and room to have that same experience.
 Instead pick a shared dorm to save cash.
 When you’re a junior or senior, consider becoming a resident adviser for free room and board.
 There’s also the option to being a live-in nanny throughout the school year or during the summer months.
 Your last and probably cheapest option: live with relatives.
 College is a time to celebrate freedom from your parents for the first time, but having financial freedom when you graduate is even more important.